adsaw23/WAR/README.md

 ### Notes
-1.The game simulates a match between two computer players and continues until one player runs out of cards.
+- The game simulates a match between two computer players and continues until one player runs out of cards.

-2.Feel free to modify the game logic in the src/game.py file to add new features or change the rules.
+- Feel free to modify the game logic in the src/game.py file to add new features or change the rules.

 ### Upcoming Features
-1. Smarter game logic
+-  Smarter game logic

-2. Analysis of number rounds required for the game to end for larger sample size
+-  Analysis of number rounds required for the game to end for larger sample size